 The Bank presents a statement of financial position classifying assets and liabilities in accordance with their expected liquidity.
-Assets and liabilities are shown based on their expected recovery or repayment within a 12- month period, following the date of the financial statements (current), and those for which their expected recovery or repayment is expected to take more than a 12-month period following the date of the financial statements (non-current), as per Note 13.
+Assets and liabilities are shown based on their expected recovery or repayment within a 12- month period, following the date of the financial statements (current), and those for which their expected recovery or repayment is expected to take more than a 12-month period following the date of the financial statements (according the date of the financial statement) are period following the date of the financial statements (non-current), as per Note 13.